octokit/fixtures/HOW_IT_WORKS.md

 ## Updating fixtures

 The stored fixtures can be updated by running `bin/record.js --update`.
+Both the normalized and raw fixtures will be updated.

+## Creating fixtures

 To create a new scenario, follow the steps below which describe the process for the example to create a new scenario "Get repository" for GitHub’s public